arshsinghphd/inverting_modulus/README.md

 It is accompanied by a video description of how we created the function.

 To make it more instructive, we also use our function to solve a rather fun, but elaborate problem from Fell, Harriet, and Javed A. Aslam. *Discrete Structures*.
 Cognella academic publishing, 2017.
-The solution is provided as a PDF work along, and also as a short video tutorial.
+The solution is provided as a PDF work along using out flask-based application.

 **Technical Aspects**
 * Finding multiplicative inverse of a modulus function is neither intutive nor is it straightforward.
 It requires understanding of many important underlying concepts.